Please welcome to the stage: Vicky Mess. She's light, a little sweet, and a little fruity.

 Pop the cake into the fridge at least for an hour to set.
 You can leave the cake overnight and decorate the next day.

-Prepare the Italian meringue as per the recipe instructions.
+Prepare the Swiss meringue as per the recipe instructions.

 Remove the cake from the fridge.
 Dollop 1/3 of the meringue on top of the cake and spread until neat.